 - The media extols the supposed superiority of the cold heart and the impenetrable mind.

-Letting emotions out
+You’re Letting Emotions out

+This is not healthy.
+Repressing emotions leads to stress, anxiety, resentment, physical tension, and even illness.
 You have to break down those walls and let those emotions come pouring out before they drown you.

 That’s where meditation comes in.